 Kristofer Sanz, Philharmonic Conductor

 KRISTOFER SANZ has matured as a vibrant and talented conductor whose energy and fervor for music have allowed him to achieve a passionate, mature and musical sound with any ensemble he has conducted.
 Mr. Sanz recently has been praised for his modern and adventurous interpretations, as well as his contemporary and interactive concert presentations.
 He is the Music Director and Philharmonic conductor for the Maryland Classic Youth Orchestras program that rehearses and performs at The Music Center at Strathmore in North Bethesda, Maryland.
 Under Mr. Sanz’s baton the Philharmonic is quickly becoming known for their highly musical, moving, and nuanced interpretations of a wide range of works from all genres—including orchestral works, dance, and opera.
 In May 2014 he performed the US premiere of Ilan Eshkeri’s Stardust Suite.
-In March 2016 he will conduct the Philharmonic in his own arrangement of The Ring of the Nibelung by Wagner.
-Teaming up with narrator, Greg Jukes, the Philharmonic will present a 45-minute orchestral journey—with narration—that will encompass themes from Wagner’s Ring Cycle.
+In March 2016 he conducted the Philharmonic in his own arrangement of The Ring of the Nibelung by Wagner.
+Teaming up with narrator, Greg Jukes, the Philharmonic presented a 45-minute orchestral journey—with narration—that encompassed themes from Wagner’s Ring Cycle.
 This special arrangement was conceived to honor MCYO’s seventieth birthday celebration.
+In March 2017, Kristofer will present the DC premier of Tolga Kashif’s lush and decadent Queen Symphony, an orchestral homage to Freddie Mercury and QUEEN for large orchestra and choir

 Mr. Sanz has had the honor of training with world-renowned conducting pedagogue Kenneth Kiesler as well as Leonid Korchmar, professor at the St. Petersburg Conservatory of music and conductor of Mariinski Theatre.